DeeNeon/px2html-demo/README.md

 |   |   └── main.min.js  # Minified version of the main javascript file
 |   ├── fonts            # Fonts
 |   ├── index.html       # Screen template
+├── ..
+├── ..
+├── ..
 ~~~

-## The test needs to answer this questions
+## Before you submit the test needs to answer this questions

-1. Are all required pages / states developed?
-2. Are all requirements met?
+1. Are all requirements met?
-3. Do pages display and work correctly in supported browsers?
+2. Do the page display and work correctly in all supported browsers?
-4. Do pages display and work correctly in supported OS devices?
+3. Do the page display and work correctly in all supported OS devices?
-5. Is reasonable pixel precision achieved?
+4. Is reasonable pixel precision achieved?
-6. Do pages work without JavaScript errors?
+5. Do the page work without JavaScript errors?

 ## Deliverables

-- The files should be pushed to your Github account, if you don't have one you can
+- The files should be pushed to your Github account, if you don't have one you
-follow this link: https://github.com/join to get one, it's free!
+can follow this link: https://github.com/join to get one, it's free!
 - Cross-check all the details before pushing the final code for review.
-- Track the time you spend (You can use [TOGGL](https://www.toggl.com/) for this, be honest :D)
+- Track the time you spend, we recommend you [TOGGL](https://www.toggl.com/) for
+this.
+Be honest :D

 ## Links